bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-18-the-unity-vision.md

 </div>

 <div class="verse">
-<h3><span class="verse-number">🔮 Verse 36</span></h3>
+<h3><span class="verse-number">💫 Verse 36</span></h3>
 <p>The unity vision transforms you into a global citizen, a bridge between cultures, and a living example of human solidarity.
-This recognition of our shared humanity is the culmination of the ultimate life.</p>
+This recognition of our shared humanity is the culmination of Joa.</p>
 </div>

 <div class="chapter-footer">